Immigration Services will implement a new pricing structure effective 3/15/2025 - See the new Prices HERE

-The H-1B category is designed for temporary workers who hold at least Bachelor's degrees and are employed in specialty occupations.
+The H-1B category is designed for temporary workers with at least Bachelor's degrees and are employed in specialty occupations.
 The position must require the use of the degree and be a professional or a specialized position.
-H-1B petitions are filed by the employer, not the employee.
-In order to be eligible for H-1B status at the University, the individual must receive a job offer from the University and provide evidence of holding a Bachelor’s or higher degree before the H-1B petition is filed with U.S. Citizenship & Immigration Services ("USCIS").
-Moreover, these petitions are “employer-specific”; therefore, if the individual changes employment, a new petition must be submitted to USCIS.
-The University at Buffalo, University at Buffalo Research Foundation and University at Buffalo Foundation are separate employers.
+The employer, not the employee, file H-1B petitions.
+To be eligible for H-1B status at the University, the individual must receive a job offer from the University and provide evidence of holding a Bachelor’s or higher degree before the H-1B petition is filed with U.S. Citizenship & Immigration Services ("USCIS").
+Moreover, these petitions are “employer-specific”; therefore, a new petition must be submitted to USCIS if the individual changes employment.
+The University at Buffalo, the University at Buffalo Research Foundation, and the University at Buffalo Foundation are separate employers.

 Additionally, if an individual will work for more than one employer, separate concurrent H-1B petitions for each employer must be filed with USCIS.
-If the beneficiary will be assigned by the sponsoring department to a position in a new location, the sponsoring department is responsible for obtaining the approval of UB Immigration Services, which must obtain and post a Labor Condition Application for that site prior to reassignment.
+If the sponsoring department will assign the beneficiary to a position in a new location, the sponsoring department is responsible for obtaining the approval of UB Immigration Services, which must obtain and post a Labor Condition Application for that site before reassignment.
 An individual can remain in H-1B status for a maximum of six (6) years.
 The initial H-1B can be for up to three years; (an) extension/s must be requested thereafter.
 Absent holding a valid Employment Authorization Document, H-1B dependents (spouses and children in H-4 status) are not permitted to work.
 There is a limit (“cap” or quota) on the number of H-1B visas available in a given year.
 Although universities and affiliated research foundations are no longer subject to the “cap”, for-profit employers continue to be subject to the H-1B cap.

 The processing of an H-1B Request Packet by UB Immigration Services (UBIS) involves the following steps:

-(1) Opening and review of the H-1B Request Packet for documentary and legal sufficiency as well as travel- and family-related issues; (2) Prevailing/Actual Wage Procedures (Union Agreement, Occupational Employment Statistics, DOL Prevailing Wage Request (may take DOL 3 to 6 weeks to issue), or Survey);
+(1) Opening and review of the H-1B Request Packet for documentary and legal sufficiency as well as travel- and family-related issues; (2) Prevailing/Actual Wage Procedures (Union Agreement, Occupational Employment Statistics, Department of Labor (DOL) Prevailing Wage Request (may take DOL 3 to 6 weeks to issue), or Survey);

 (4) initiation of Public Access File;

-(7) preparation of forms, including forms for dependents, and assembly of petition while DOL processes LCA (DOL will issue certified LCA no earlier than 7 calendar days from date of filing);
+(7) preparation of forms, including forms for dependents, and assembly of the petition while DOL processes LCA (DOL will issue certified LCA no earlier than 7 calendar days from the date of filing);

 (8) finalization of Public Access File;